 SWAMIJI: Yes.
 Rūpa, form.

-JOHN: Where this is being in conjunction with the sight.
+JOHN: Then this would be in conjunction with sight.

 SWAMIJI: Yes.
-This is the conjunction with the sight.
+This is in conjunction with sight.
 That will come afterwards.6

 JOHN: Apa, is that apa?

 SWAMIJI: *. . . comes out sparśa tanmātrā, the tanmātra of touch, the touching sensation.
 The impression of touching sensation, the residence where it resides, is called sparśa tanmātrā–the impression of the touching sensation.
 And afterwards finally comes from ākāśa, śabda tanmātrā (sound). Śabda tanmātrā comes out from ākāśa mahābhūta. Ākāśa means, ether.

 These are the most important points for Shaivism, to enter in Shaivism.